brunobaudry/moodle-local_deepler/README.md

 upon return.
 This setting's default in the editor can be set in the plugin [admin page](#admin).

+##### Tell the browser not to render embed iframes.
+(NEW since v1.7)
+Toggle this to show/hide iframes in the source texts.

 ![](pix/advanced_settings.png)

 #### Cookie (NEW since v1.6)
 All of the advanced settings are saved by course id + source/target lang pairs in the Cookie for one month (each call for sevices resets it).